- New mandatory public health measures in effect April 6.

 Establishing a disturbance standard will reduce red tape and eliminate the need for most dock owners to apply for an authorization if they follow all requirements.
-This would improve wait times currently caused by the need to authorize thousands of docks.
+This would improve wait times currently caused by the need to authorize thousands of seasonal docks.

 November 2 to December 14, 2020